Why Your Website Isn't Ranking on Google (And How to Fix It)

 Get an SSL certificate.
 Redirect all HTTP traffic to HTTPS.
 Fix mixed content warnings (loading HTTP resources on HTTPS pages).

-Server Errors (500s, 404s)
+Server errors (500s, 404s)

 If Googlebot encounters persistent 5xx errors, it stops crawling.
 If important pages return 404s, they get de-indexed.